vortesserax-wb/vftvdb/external-url/developer.imdb.com/documentation/developer.imdb.md

 ### Linking to IMDb

 IMDb’s data contains URLs that you can use to link back to the IMDb website in any experience you build for your users.
 Your license may require you to attach a “refmarker” to the end of the URL.
 The “refmarker” is a special sequence of characters that we use to identify the source of our traffic.
-Add the “refmarker” to the URL by appending ?ref_=xx_xxx_x to the URL, where xx_xxx_x is replaced by the code we have provided to you.
-A full URL could look something like https://www.imdb.com/title/tt0050083/?ref_=my_ref_marker.
+Add the “refmarker” to the URL by appending ?`ref_=xx_xxx_x` to the URL, where `xx_xxx_x` is replaced by the code we have provided to you.
+A full URL could look something like `https://www.imdb.com/title/tt0050083/?ref_=my_ref_marker`.

 ## Data Dictionary - Name Essential